XCSP3: An Integrated Format for Benchmarking Combinatorial Constrained Problems: Variables

-The chapter is organized as follows.
-From Section \ref{sec:var01} to Section \ref{sec:qualVar}, we develop the syntax for the different types of stand-alone variables, namely, 0/1 variables, integer variables, symbolic variables, real variables, set variables, graph variables, stochastic variables and qualitative variables.
-Then, in Section \ref{sec:array} we describe arrays of variables, and in Section \ref{sec:empty} we discuss about variables with empty domains as well as about useless variables.
+The chapter is organized as follows.\begin{xl} From Section \ref{sec:var01} to Section \ref{sec:qualVar}, we develop the syntax for the different types of stand-alone variables, namely, 0/1 variables, integer variables, symbolic variables, real variables, set variables, graph variables, stochastic variables and qualitative variables. \end{xl}\begin{xc} First, we develop in Section \ref{sec:var01} and \ref{sec:varInteger} the syntax for 0/1 variables, and integer variables.\end{xc} Then, in Section \ref{sec:array}, we describe arrays of variables, and in Section \ref{sec:empty} we discuss about variables with empty domains as well as about undefined and useless variables.
 In the last section of this chapter, Section \ref{sec:solutions}, we show how solutions can be represented.